yorevs/askai/src/main/README.md

 You may want to install HsPyLib on other OS's and it will probably work, but there are no guarantees that it **WILL ACTUALLY WORK**.

-#### Python packages

-There are some python dependencies, but they will be automatically downloaded when the build runs.
-The following python packages are required:

-- retry
-- pause
-- requests
-- argostranslate
-- soundfile
-- langchain
-- langchain-openai
-- PyAudio
-- SpeechRecognition
-- openai-whisper
-- urllib3
-- openai

 #### Applications / Libraries